 Jane and I were trying to find a way to convince our Senior High Sunday School class the importance of being who you are and not follow the crowd.
 After all, we were also talking to teenagers, a rather peer-directed bunch.

-As we were driving through the countryside, I saw at an empty pasture.
+One day, we were driving through the countryside and came upon a cow pasture.
 Running through this beautiful green pasture was a well-worn path.
 There was nothing in this path but exposed soil from the cows’ heavy traffic.

 Rolling her eyes, Jane said, “Joe what in the world are you talking about?”